 Those four dimensions are: (i) seeking out diversity of perspectives on the future, (ii) designing inclusive and forward facing processes, (iii) promoting cultures that both support thinking about the future in holistic and inclusive ways, and (iv) understanding change that matters in the external environment to create pathways to the future.

 Integral made it clear to me that change processes and strategy today largely ignore the power of people and culture in favour of data and process.
 How people think about the future and whether a culture is open to the future also determine if organisations can be futures ready.
 Here's how I see it.

-When I was trying to work out why I believed so strongly that conventional strategic planning has failed us, I finally understood that it was the collective mindset underpinning what we accepted to be true about strategic planning and how it's done.
+When I was trying to work out why I believed so strongly that conventional strategic planning has failed us, I finally understood that it was the collective mindset underpinning what we accepted to be true and useful about strategic planning and how it's done.
 Changing the strategy process alone isn't enough to ensure our organisations are futures ready.
 We need to change our mindsets too.